JacobPulk/art/README.md

 ## 1. Download & execute

 The program consists of a few Python scripts.
-I strongly recommend using PyPy to execute them, as the other options I have tried appear to be at least 3 times slower.
+I strongly recommend using PyPy to run them, as the other options I have tried appear to be much slower.
 You have 3 options:

-### Use PyPy (strongly recommended, for speed)
+### Use PyPy
 If you have already been using PyPy 3.10, just use it as normal for this.
 Otherwise follow these steps:

 1. Download [PyPy 3.10](https://www.pypy.org/download.html) and extract the folder wherever you want.